-“I am so grateful to all my friends, supporters, readers and allies, from whom I continue to learn and by whom I am inspired and motivated, especially my publishers, Skyhorse, my agent Isabel Atherton, my editor, Claire Wingfield, and all my friends from Authonomy.
+Thanks to all my clients, friends, supporters and readers, from whom I continue to learn and be inspired.
+Special mention for my publishers, Skyhorse, my agent Isabel Atherton my editor Claire Wingfield and all my on-line friends.

 Thank you so much for visiting.